KMichaylov/2IMD20-vm-course/sl/README.md

-# VM Course 2024 () Reference Implementation
+# VM Course 2024 (2IMD20) Reference Implementation

 This repository contains the _reference implementation_ (RI) for the programming language that you will have to develop in the project.

-The RI is based on GraalVM's [Simple Language]().
+The RI is based on GraalVM's [Simple Language](https://github.com/graalvm/simplelanguage).
 The implementation in this repository is almost entirely identical to the GraalVM's original code, with only minor modifications.

 # Setup